“Will prices for my flight drop or should I book now?”

 Receiving Airline Price Alerts from Google Flights

-Once you begin tracking a certain route and date set, you’ll start receiving email notifications to your email account if prices decrease or significantly increase.
+Once you begin tracking a certain route, you'll start receiving email notifications to your email account if prices decrease or significantly increase.
+But there's another way to keep tabs on your flights.

 View the Flights You’re Tracking